-- Honorifics: Dropped for actual fiction containing dialogue.
+- Honorifics: Follows the standard of whatever is used for the originating work’s most well-known translation; by default, dropped for actual fiction containing dialogue.
 Retained for interviews out of respect, with the exception of –shi (氏) due to the mainstream’s general unfamiliarity with it.

-- Romanization: Should generally follow some variant of Hepburn romanization, unless there’s a particular reason to not use it.
+- Romanization: In the absence of official romanizations, should generally follow some variant of Hepburn romanization, unless there’s a particular reason to not use it.

 - Kanji names with unknown/unclear readings: I’ll do my best.